photo courtesy Formaggi Brunelli

 |

-Click on any of the images above to order a sampler.
+Click on the image above to order a sampler.
 Enjoy some fine Gourmet Cheeses today! -- G.C.D.

 When shopping for Italian cheese, whether here in the U.S. or in Italy, it helps to know a few Italian words which will usually appear on the labels of authentic, handcrafted and name-protected (D.O.P. - Denominazione di Origine Protetta).